qiqihannah/EvoQlass/README.md

 conda activate quantum_env
 ```

-In order to run Qlinical, you can use the following command line:
+In order to run EvoQlass, you can use the following command line:
 ```
 python qnn_classifier.py [ansatz] [entangl] [mode] [num_rep] [run] [num_feat]
 ```